 In other words, even if your employer is withholding taxes for you, you still have to make sure you’ve asked your employer to withhold enough so that you can avoid having to pay estimated taxes.
 This is why it’s important to correctly fill out the W-4 withholding form from your employer and keep it updated.

-If you’re required to make estimated tax payments, the IRS expects them on a quarterly basis.
-Payments are typically due on April 15, June 15, September 15 and January 15 (of the following year).
+If you’re required to make estimated tax payments, they are typically due on April 15, June 15, September 15, and January 15 (of the following year).
 For the most up-to-date schedule, see the IRS FAQs page on estimated tax.

 Generally, you may use the worksheet in Form 1040-ES to help you with your calculations.
 The IRS recommends using the figures from your prior year’s tax return as a starting point.

-The total amount of your estimated tax payments depends, in part, on your estimated adjusted gross income, taxable income, deductions and credits for the given tax year.
+The total amount of your estimated tax payments depends, in part, on your estimated adjusted gross income, deductions, and credits for the given tax year.
 If your taxes are complex, consider asking a tax professional for help.

 When you’re ready to make a payment, the IRS offers a few options.
 You may send your estimated tax payments with Form 1040-ES by mail.
 You can also pay via the IRS2Go app or through your IRS online account.